 Discrimination issues are frequent topics of litigation in which emails play a prominent role.
 In one case, an employee filed a sex discrimination case against her employer.
 The employer moved to preclude the employee from offering certain sexually offensive e-mail messages at trial.
 The court found that certain e-mail messages offered by the employee were admissible and could be used by the employee in her lawsuit.
 Similarly,

-African American employees sued their employer after racist e-mail was sent within the company’s internal e-mail system.
+African American employees sued their employer after the racist e-mail was sent within the company’s internal e-mail system.
 Racist jokes sent over the employer’s system were permitted to be used as evidence in the employees’ discrimination suit.

 Generally, in these instances, the emails were personal rather than business-related.
 In writing a policy you should completely prohibit personal e-mail on employer systems or provide for reasonable personal use within specified limits.
-At the very least, the policy should forbid the use of e-mail to transmit sexual, pornographic, racist or other offensive materials in messages.
+At the very least, the policy should forbid the use of e-mail to transmit sexual, pornographic, racist, or other offensive materials in messages.

 Expectation of Privacy Issues